The House of the Dead: The House of the Dead EX (2009)

 The House of the Dead EX is a more casual spin-off to the main games and adds a more humorous twist to the series.
 Players play either as Zobio or Zobiko, a pair of young zombies in love, who seek to escape from captivity.
 As opposed to the general gameplay of the series, EX's levels are made up of a series of minigames.
 Sections are split up into various paths, some of which use the lightgun, such as shooting apples, and others which use a foot pedal on the machine, such as stomping on spiders.
 The goal of each level is to fulfil a quota within the time limit, indicated by long hands reaching towards each other.
 It runs on the Lindbergh arcade system and is also the first game in the series to use a pedal.
 The game was slated for release in December 2008, but was released later in 2009.

 The Typing of the Dead: Overkill (2013)

 Released for PC via Steam, The Typing of the Dead: Overkill is the second sequel of the original spin-off game, The Typing of the Dead.
 Unlike previous installments, there is no arcade version of this game, though it does come with a mouse-based version of The House of the Dead: Overkill Extended Cut.
 Like its predecessors, the game replaces the usual rail-shooter gameplay with typing gameplay elements, this time with a modified The House of the Dead: Overkill engine.

 Darts of the Dead (2017)

-Darts of the Dead is a unreleased darts game themed around House of the Dead on the DARTSLIVE2 platform.
+Darts of the Dead is an unreleased darts game themed around House of the Dead on the DARTSLIVE2 platform.
 The title was trademarked by SEGA in September 2017, and showcased on the DARTSLIVEvideo YouTube channel in October, but since then nothing has come of the title's release to the general public.